emergenzeHack/covid19italia/en/contribuisci.md

 - Region List is configurable in **geo/regioni.json** file.
 An example is [this one](https://github.com/emergenzeHack/covid19gr_data/blob/master/geo/regioni.json)
 - City List is configurable in **geo/province.json** file.
 An example is [this one](https://github.com/emergenzeHack/covid19gr_data/blob/master/geo/province.json)

+In the reports repo:
+- Just add in the section of issue labels the list of the labels [like this](https://docs.google.com/spreadsheets/d/1a3N9kTjEs3FCzfw0_MmxYXq8z87m12kR-BndiFQfNEU/edit#gid=0).
+Remember that this list is a mandatory standard.
+Then you can add more labels if you need or not use some label.

 ### On Kobo Toolbox
 - At least a [Kobo](https://kobo.humanitarianresponse.info/) Toolbox account in order to manage your webforms and translate them.
 We will share basic form that you have to translate in your language in this way:
   - Go into your Kobo Profile and search the web form shared by us.